siefkenj/MailMergeP/README.md

 will open and run `iframe-wrapper.xul`, which is the main UI component of Mail Merge P.
 You can then poke around `dgl` for variables and functions stored in the extension's scope.

+To access the APIs available to the browser extension, you must go to the extensions tab and click the gear icon and enable "Debug Mode".
+Then you can open a console in the context of mailmergep and the `browser.*` apis will be available.
+To manipulate a particular tab, you can use `browser.tabs.query({})` to get a list of all tabs and use the `id` of the tab you want.